By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 In an ideal world, all websites on the Internet would be accessible from any location.
 However, Internet routers (the devices that provide connectivity and access) can be configured to block specific sites by their owner/controller.
 So, in the case of a country, they are able to decide if they don't wish to allow access to a particular site.

 This can work similarly on a more localised level, and I have a good example of this.
-I recently had the need to use an alternative Bet365 link in the UK, even though the site should not be blocked there.
+I recently had the need to use one of these Bet365 links from the UK, even though the site should not be blocked there.

 It happened when I was at the stadium of a very famous Premier League football club, Tottenham Hotspur.
 I decided to log into Bet365.com to place a bet on a correct score before the game started.

 To my surprise, access to the site was denied when using their (very fast) stadium WiFi connection.
-This was something that had never happened before in the UK, and I was confused.
+This was something that had never happened before in the UK, so it was a bit confusing.

-However, I soon discovered that this was because the club's betting sponsor/partner was William Hill, so all other bookmakers except for them were blocked.
-My only choice was to either use William Hill, try the data network or use a Bet365 mirror link.
+However, I soon discovered that this was because the club's betting sponsor/partner was a diferent operator, so all other bookmakers except for them were blocked.
+My only choice was to either use this bookmaker, or try the data network or use a different Bet365 link.

 Well, the mobile phone data network was far too slow, which was no surprise given that there were over 60,000 people in the stadium.
 Too much data contention!

-Therefore, the alternative link was by far the best option, and the stadium WiFi did not block it at all.
-Presumably, the network administrator does not know about these alternative bet365 links.
+Therefore, using the link was by far the best option, and the stadium WiFi did not block it at all.

 The way of double-checking this is to look for the padlock icon in the browser's address area (the part where the URL link is displayed).
 This means that you don't need to worry about the security of your information that goes back and forth between you and the server.